greedythib/cme241-thibaudb/README.md

 * `lecture_1.pdf` sums up  the notions of Markov Chains, Value State Function and Optimal Policies studied during lecture 1.
 * `lecture_3.pdf` sums up the most important notions from the Utility Theory lecture and the main results of the Portfolio application problems for CARA and CRRA utility functions.
+* `RL.pdf` contains some RL theorems and properties with their proofs.

 ## Type of data